comet-toolkit/punpy/docs/content/examples.rst

 Note that the correlation matrices have a shape of (50,50), thus giving the correlation coefficient between all 50 elements of the L0 data.
 Often we know the correlation between repeated measurements and are only interested in the corrlation matrix along a specific axis (in our example the wavelength axis).
-If this is the case, this axis can be indicated by giving the `corr_axis' keyword the relevant dimension
+If this is the case, this axis can be indicated by giving the `corr_axis` keyword the relevant dimension
 (1 here because wavelength dimension has index 1)::

    import numpy as np